collective/collective.recipe.solrinstance/README.rst

   startup.
 This defeats the locking mechanism that allows multiple processes to safely access a Lucene index.

+abortOnConfigurationError
+    If set to ``true``, the Solr instance will not start up if there are configuration errors.
+This is useful in development environments to debug potential issues with schema and solrconfig.
+Defaults to ``false``.

 spellcheckField
   Configures the field used as a source for the spellcheck search component.
   Defaults to `default`.